 Blepharitis is an extremely common eye problem.
 It is caused by the inflammation of oil-producing glands at the edge of the eyelids.
-Though blepharitis is a complex issue, simply stated the glands along the lid margin become blocked with much oil, resulting in an overgrowth of bacteria and chronic swelling of the lid tissue.
+Although blepharitis is a complex issue, simply stated, the glands along the lid margin become blocked with oil, resulting in an overgrowth of bacteria and chronic swelling of the lid tissue.
 The lids become red and irritated and accumulate itchy, scaly debris.
 Blepharitis is often associated with the dermatologic condition, rosacea.

 Crusty, reddened, swollen, itching, burning

 Blinking causes a sandy feeling

 Redness of the eye, i.e., the white area of the eye can become red

 Oral doxycycline or minocycline

 Apply warm washcloth to eyelids for several minutes

 Warm up cloth again and apply 3 drops baby shampoo